GabyRosas/EcodAir/README.md

 - Push to the branch (git push origin feature-branch).
 - Create a new Pull Request.

+***

+Running Tests We have implemented tests to ensure the functionality of the project.
+To run the tests, you can use the following command:
+- npm vitest
+- :)

 ## Farewell
 Thank you for taking the time to check out our project!
 We hope it provides valuable insights and contributes to better understanding and management of air quality.